doctrine/common-documentation/en/reference/annotations.rst

 - Was not imported through a use statement
 - Is not a fully qualified class that exists

-You can disable this behavior if your docblocks don't follow this strict requirements:
+You can disable this behavior for specific names if your docblocks do not follow strict requirements:

 .. code-block:: php

     <?php
     $reader = new \Doctrine\Common\Annotations\AnnotationReader();
-    $reader->setIgnoreNotImportedAnnotations(true);
+    AnnotationReader::addGlobalIgnoredName('foo');

 PHP Imports
 ~~~~~~~~~~~